vmware-archive/pcfdev/README.md

 # microPCF (Pivotal Cloud Foundry)

-microPCF is an open source project for running a local version of Pivotal Cloud Foundry.
+MicroPCF is an open source project for running a local version of Pivotal Cloud Foundry.
 It supports the [CF CLI](https://github.com/cloudfoundry/cli) and runs using [Vagrant](https://www.vagrantup.com/) on [VirtualBox](https://www.virtualbox.org/), [VMware Fusion for Mac](https://www.vmware.com/products/fusion), [VMware Workstation for Windows](https://www.vmware.com/products/workstation), and [Amazon Web Services](http://aws.amazon.com/).

 [ [Website](http://micropcf.io) | [Latest Release](https://github.com/pivotal-cf/micropcf/releases/latest) | [Nightly Builds](https://micropcf.s3.amazonaws.com/nightly/index.html) ]

 ## Deploy microPCF with Vagrant

-A colocated deployment of MicroPCF can be launched locally with [Vagrant](https://vagrantup.com/).
+A colocated deployment of microPCF can be launched locally with [Vagrant](https://vagrantup.com/).
 You will need:

-* A MicroPCF bundle from the [latest release](https://github.com/pivotal-cf/micropcf/releases/latest) or [nightly builds](https://micropcf.s3.amazonaws.com/nightly/index.html)
+* A microPCF Vagrantfile from the [latest release](https://github.com/pivotal-cf/micropcf/releases/latest) or [nightly builds](https://micropcf.s3.amazonaws.com/nightly/index.html)
 * [Vagrant](https://vagrantup.com/) 1.7+ installed

 > NOTE: Ubuntu 14.04 LTS does not install a compatible version of Vagrant by default.
 You can upgrade the version that you get out of the box by downloading the `.deb` file from [Vagrant](http://www.vagrantup.com/downloads.html).